Terms and conditions

-6.1 Any ticket you purchase from us remains the property of the Institute and is a personal revocable licence which may be withdrawn and admission refused at any time.
+6.1 Any ticket you purchase from us remains the property of IOB and is a personal revocable licence which may be withdrawn and admission refused at any time.
 If this occurs, you will be refunded the sale price of the ticket which has been withdrawn or for which access was refused (excluding any third party order processing fee).

 6.2 If replacement eTickets are being issued, we may charge you a reasonable administration fee.

 6.3 It is your responsibility to check your eTickets; mistakes cannot always be rectified.